 The City will explore external funding sources to expand school resource officer deployment to additional schools.
-However, to increase the effectiveness of existing school resource officers, a joint deployment with the Western Cape Department of Community Safety's Safety Kiosks will be explored to make the initiative more sustainable.
+In addition, however, to increase the effectiveness of existing school resource officers, their joint deployment with the Western Cape Department of Community Safety's Safety Kiosks will be explored to make the initiative more sustainable.
 The safe schools project will be delivered in collaboration with the Western Cape Education and Community Safety departments.